VillePuuska/tkl-delays-app/README.md

     - Run `airflow standalone` again and now your dev setup is running.

 **NOTE**: When booting up Airflow in the future, you need to set the env variables again every time before running `airflow standalone`

 ---

+Running the Streamlit app:
+- You need a Python environment with `streamlit`, `duckdb`, and `pandas`
+- Run `python -m streamlit run app/main.py` from the root of this repo, i.e. the directory `tkl-delays-app`.

+**NOTE**: If you are _not_ running in Codespaces, check the path to the file `data/map.html`. is the file `app/main.py` It will likely not be the hardcoded path `/workspaces/tkl-delays-app/data/map.html`.

+---